-The title of "Queen of Hearts" is an honorific title, which will be given to whoever wins the most competitions at the Queen of Hearts Tounaments and War Maneuvers.
-Considered by many to be the "Olympics" of the Realms, competitors have made their way to Rhiassa for over two decades to bring honor to their chosen queen and get their names in the record books.
+The title of "Queen of Hearts" is an honorific title, which will be given to whoever wins the most points at the Queen of Hearts Tournaments and War Maneuvers.
+Competitors have made their way to Rhiassa for over two decades to bring honor to their chosen queen and get their names in the record books.

 - You must have a distinct banner at least 2' by 2' in size.